“The confusion comes about because much so-called religious art is in fact bad art, and therefore bad religion.”

 I have a friend who will only listen to Christian music.
 By that she means music that only uses explicitly Christian lyrics – Jesus, God, Bible verses – all mingled throughout.

 However, she would also contend that her musical tastes aren’t marked so much by lyrics contained within the songs, as the words that are kept out of them.
-No swear words ever darken the doors of her iPod.
+No swear words ever darken the doors of her iPhone or Spotify account.
 Profanities of any kind are all blocked by an unassailable wall of Christian censorship.

 Her favorite band is a group called Apologetix.
 They make their living by taking popular songs that everyone likes on the radio and making the lyrics palatable to those within the evangelical/fundamentalist subculture.